sse-secure-systems/connaisseur/docs/adr/ADR-10_pipeline.md

 Some general things first.

-1. Let the workflows be in the `workflow` directory and put the reusable parts into it's own (e.g. `reusable` or `components` :shrug:).
+1. ~~Let the workflows be in the `workflow` directory and put the reusable parts into it's own (e.g. `reusable` or `components` :shrug:).~~ Technically not possible because of [reasons](https://docs.github.com/en/actions/sharing-automations/reusing-workflows#creating-a-reusable-workflow)
 2. Get rid of all actions that are not being reused and put their code to where it belongs.
 3. Create an action for the integration tests.
 The one place where these actions make sense, we are not using them :facepalm:

-For the actual CI definition i propose:
+For the actual CI definition I propose:

 - ci
     - conditionals [prints summary + pass through for args]